0xwhoami/Growtopia-Chemsynth-Router/README.md

     -d/--doc

-To get program version information use:
+To get program version information use

     -v/--version